Net metering in Nevada: History

 Noble began with the May 2015 signing of Senate Bill 374, which gave the Nevada Public Utilities Commission the responsibility to find a fair and suitable replacement for retail rates given to net metering solar owners, which had caused significant cost shifts negatively impacting non-solar consumers.

 The new order calls for higher monthly rates for solar-owning customers from $12.75 to $17.90.
 In addition to increase in charges, the volumetric rate was lowered from $0.111/kWh to $0.108/kWh.
 Also, it was determined that over a 12-year period, the rate will reach $38.51 while the volumetric rate will drop to $0.999/kWh.
 The new rates and conditions apply to both new and existing customers.

 Noble insisted that all the terms of this new reform were created to be more than fair and free of any bias or favoritism.
 He also pointed out the solar industry's lack of evidence supporting their claim to out-benefiting utility grids.

 There was also much backlash regarding the omission of a grandfather clause for existing customers.
 Noble eventually compromised extending the initiation of rate changes for existing solar customers, yet denying them lower rates altogether.
 This was not taken well by Governor Brian Sandoval, who felt the Commission neglected to protect the interests of those customers.
 Shortly following this decision, it was announced that the governor will not be reappointing Noble to his post.

-Noble was also faced with further backlash in a much more aggressive nature when protestors attempted to barge intop a Public Utilities Commission meeting carrying firearms.
+Noble was also faced with further backlash in a much more aggressive nature when protestors attempted to barge into a Public Utilities Commission meeting carrying firearms.
 Although Nevada is an open carry state, the meeting had to be canceled with the commissioners being escorted out.

 In regard to accusations from media sources that his decision was made in retaliation to the intimiditative tactics of rooftop solar groups, Noble maintained he was not swayed by anything other than facts and evidence.
 He also disapproved of the media's blows to his character.

 As far as the future of rooftop solar companies in Nevada, Noble acknowledged the collective effort to ease tensions among all the groups with more focus on respect and collaboration.
 Although the solar companies and groups are making an effort to be cooperative, they still do support a referendum to overturn the commission's decision and go back to retail rates.